mimic-sussex/sema/docs/LiveCodingAPI_defaultGrammar.md

 ```

-To change channel numbers programatically, use the `dacx` function.
+To change channel numbers programmatically, use the `dacx` function.

 ```
 //alternate noise between left and right channels